AFT Arrow FAQ

 How do I model a variable speed fan?

-Enter the fan data as a polynomial in the Compressor/Fan Specifications window and then set the fan speed directly.
+Enter fan data in the Compressor/Fan Properties window, and set the fan setpoint directly.
 No entry is assumed to be 100% speed.
-If you enter something other than 100%, AFT Arrow uses the affinity laws to adjust the curve.
+For speeds other than 100%, AFT Arrow uses the affinity laws to adjust the curve.

 How do I account for changes to a fan curve based on different operating pressures?

-Enter the fan data as a polynomial in the Compressor/Fan Specifications window, select the option to modify the curve for density difference, and then set the basis density for the curve (usually atmospheric density for the gas).
-AFT Arrow will modify the fan curve based on the operating density.
+Enter the fan data in the Compressor/Fan Properties window, select the option to give a reference density, and then set the reference density for that fan curve.
+AFT Arrow will then modify the curve based on operating densities.

 How do I find the fan speed to obtain a desired flow or discharge pressure?

-Enter the fan data as a polynomial in the Compressor/Fan Specifications window and set the desired flow or discharge pressure on the “Auxiliary Input” folder.
-AFT Arrow will calculate the fan speed required to produce the flow or pressure conditions specified and display the speed in the Compressor/Fan Summary report.
+Enter the fan data in the Compressor/Fan Properties window and set the desired flow or discharge pressure in the “Variable Speed” tab.
+AFT Arrow will calculate the fan speed required to meet the setpoint and display the speed in the Compressor/Fan Summary report in the output.

 How do I model the pressure drop across a component when there is only one data point?